-- Project Director (current): California State University Digital Ambassadors Program
+- Project Director: California State University Digital Ambassadors Program

-- Faculty Lead (current).
+- Principal Investigator and Faculty Lead.
 Supporting Online Quality Learning and Teaching.
-Project funded by the California State University Chancellor’s Office. $80,000.
+Project funded by the California State University Chancellor’s Office. $100,000.

-- Southeast Asian (Hmong American) Program Facilitator (current).
+- Southeast Asian (Hmong American) Program Facilitator (2012-2016).
 Bilingual Teacher Education Project (BTEP).
 Project funded through a grant from the United States Department of Education and instituted by California State University Northridge. $2,000,000

-- In Progress: Principal Investigator.
+- Principal Investigator.
 Intersecting Identities: The Gay Asian American and Latino Experience.
 Project funded by the California State University: Research, Scholarship, and Creative Activities Grant. $4,850.

-- Bercaw, L., Soodjinda, D. & Hajek, A. (2017).
+Bercaw, L., Soodjinda, D. & Hajek, A. (2017).
 Developing a Professional Pipeline through the Practices of Accomplished Teachers: Analyzing Digitally Recorded Cases with Prospective Teachers.
-Presented at the American Association of Colleges for Teacher Education - Annual Conference, Tampa Florida.
+Presented at the American Association of Colleges for Teacher Education - Annual Conference, Tampa, FL.

-- Soodjinda, D. (2016).
+Soodjinda, D. (2016).
 Pedagogical Intersections with Educational Technology, Inclusivity, and Social Justice.
-Presented as part of the Faculty Lecture Series at the California State Unviersity, Stanislaus.
+Presented as part of the Faculty Lecture Series at the California State University, Stanislaus.
 Turlock, CA

 - Soodjinda, D. & Davis, S. (2016).
 Workshop on Inclusive Teaching Practices.
 Presented at the California State University Summer Institute: Course Redesign with Technology, San Diego, CA.